 By the 1901-1902 winter season, the Reads had moved to 431 Marlborough and 131 Marlborough was once again the Endicotts’ home.
 Their five children lived with them: Augusta Rantoul Endicott, Henry Endicott, Jr., Thorndike Howe Endicott, Laurence Endicott, and Marian Dudley Endicott.

 Henry Endicott, Jr., a lawyer, married in October of 1907 to Katharine Sears.
-After their marriage, they lived in Newton and later in Weston.
+After their marriage, they lived in Newton.
 Laurence Endicott, a salesman, moved to Seattle in about 1910.
 Marian Endicott married in September of 1911 to Dr. George Plummer Howe, a physician and arctic explorer.
 After their marriage, they moved to an apartment at 384 Commonwealth (George Howe was Marian Endicott’s first cousin, the son of Mary (Howe) Endicott’s brother, Octavius Thorndike Howe).

 Henry Endicott died in December of 1912.
 Mary Endicott continued to live at 131 Marlborough; Augusta Endicott and Thorndike Endicott, a purchasing agent for the engineering firm of Stone and Webster, lived with her.